Are you worrying about your mounting credit card bills?

 2) Allocate a minimum payment on all debts except for the one with the lowest balance.

 3) Pay all you can afford on the debt with the lowest balance.

-4) When that lowest balance debt is gone, the same amount is used to pay the debt with the next lowest balance.
+4) When the lowest balance debt is gone, the same amount is used to pay the debt with the next lowest balance.

 5) Repeat Step 4 until all debts are cleared.

 Getting out of debt is a step-by-step process.
-Exercise discipline and take one step at a time (no matter how small that step is at the beginning) and you'll eventually get there.
-Most importantly, don’t procrastinate and start your debt elimination process now!
+Exercise discipline and take one step at a time, no matter how small that step is at the beginning.
+Believe me, you'll eventually get there.

 Assess Your Financial Health Using the Personal Finance Score

 The Biggest Reason Why Most People Can't Get Rich

 Kelvin Wong is a millionaire investor and landlord.
 He currently owns a multi-million dollar property portfolio in Singapore, Australia and Malaysia.
 With his assets generating multiple streams of income to sustain his desired lifestyle, Kelvin became financially free at 39.
 He holds a Bachelor of Business (Dean's List) degree and a Diploma in Business Management.
 Kelvin writes about building wealth and achieving financial freedom in his free time.